Skip to content

 Angels and Demons: Illuminati in Italian Film

-The courtyard of the Biblioteca Angelica, at the Piazza di San Agostino, was used as a Vatican car park where Robert and Dr Vetra begin their quest around Rome to find the path of illumination.
+The courtyard of the Biblioteca Angelica, at the Piazza di San Agostino, was used as a Vatican car park where Robert and Dr Vetra began their quest around Rome to find the path of illumination.

 tom-hanks-angels-and-demons-film-locations-italy